Explanation of Orders Received for Machinery

 6. Definition of Users

-The industrial classifications are broadly in line with those of the Japan Standard Industrial Classification.
+The industrial classifications of users are broadly in line with those of the Japan Standard Industrial Classification.

 7. Consumption Tax